It's great to have you here on the Rush Limbaugh program and the Excellence in Broadcasting Network.

 No, no, no.

-It's the kind of thing that they try to imply to everybody.
+Kind of thing that they try to imply to everybody.

 This is incredible what I just saw.

-You know what I just saw, just saw it on Fox.
+I just saw it on Fox.

 Are you kidding me?

-We could have gotten those four prisoners out with a negotiation on the Iran nuke deal.
+We could have gotten those four prisoners out with a negotiation on the Iran-Nuke deal.

 Except we couldn't.